pedroschmid/DevRadar/README.md

 # Mobile Screenshot
 ![image](https://github.com/pedroschmid/DevRadar/blob/master/zIMGs/mobile.jpg)

-### PRE-REQUISITOS
+### PRE-REQUIREMENTS

 ReactJS
 React-Native
 NodeJS
 MongoDB

-### INSTALANDO
+### INSTALLING

-Baixe o .zip, descompacte-o e então quando abra a pasta em algum editor de texto, apos isso no terminal/ps digite npm install ou yarn add para poder instalar as depencencias que estão em falta, e então execute o servidor backend e o app frontend
+Download the .zip, unzip it and then when you open the folder in some text editor, after that in the terminal / ps type npm install or yarn add to be able to install the missing dependencies, and then run the backend server and frontend app

-## FEITO COM
+## MADE WITH

 * [React](https://reactjs.org/)
 * [Node](https://nodejs.org/en/)
 * [MongoDB](https://www.mongodb.com/)

-## AUTORES
+## AUTHORS

 * **Pedro Guilherme**

-## AGRADECIMENTOS
+## THANKS

 * Adonay